 HOW IT WORKS

-- We use interactive learning methods and tools to explore the issues and identify the problem you want to solve.
+- We use interactive learning methods to explore the issues and identify the problem you want to solve.

-- We use creative and innovative approaches to develop your idea for action.
+- We use creative and innovative approaches to help you develop your idea for action.

 - We create a dynamic collective who support each other to bring ideas to life.

-Between the training weekends you’ll also work for a few hours each week on your project, and get mentoring support to keep it moving forward.
+Between the training weekends you’ll also spend four hours each week on your project and have the support of a dedicated coach.

-- Have created a project that changes attitudes and makes a difference to the lives of others.
+- Taken a major step in creating a project that makes a difference to the lives of others.

-- Have a project that you can grow to become your own job, and/or a great experience to put on your CV.
+- Developed a project that you can grow to become your own business, and/or a great experience to put on your CV.

-Everyday Stories – Caoimhe and Mary wanted to tackle the reproductive rights issues surrounding the 8th Amendment.
-Everyday Stories has grown to become a story and illustration project with regular events around Ireland and has received national and international press coverage.
+Caoimhe and Mary wanted to tackle the reproductive rights issues surrounding the 8th Amendment.
+During the 8th Amendment campaigning in Ireland, Everyday Stories became a story and illustration project with regular events around Ireland and received national and international press coverage.